-When an appointee who does not hold an academic appointment within the University has been selected by established search procedures for the position of President, Vice-president, Dean or University Librarian, and it is proposed to offer such a candidate an academic appointment within a department or program, the proposed academic appointment need not be advertised or be subject to the normal departmental/program recruitment procedures.
-For all such appointments, the academic component of the proposed appointment shall be made conditional upon the academic unit's acceptance of the candidate's qualifications, based upon prevailing criteria and standards.
+When an appointee who does not hold an academic appointment within the University has been selected by established search procedures for the position of President, Vice President, Dean or University Librarian, and it is proposed to offer such a candidate an academic appointment within a department or program, the proposed academic appointment need not be advertised or be subject to the normal departmental/program recruitment procedures.
+For all such appointments, the home department/program of the proposed appointment shall be made conditional upon the academic unit's acceptance of the candidate's qualifications, based upon prevailing criteria and standards.

-III.5.3.4 Following authorization of new or replacement librarian positions by the President, the Vice-president (Academic) shall authorize advertising in appropriate Canadian publications which may include some or all of the CAUT Bulletin, the Feliciter, and electronic distribution media relevant to librarians as established by the University Librarian in consultation with the Librarians' Committee.
+- Following authorization of new or replacement librarian positions by the President, the Vice President Academic shall authorize advertising in appropriate Canadian publications which may include some or all of the CAUT Bulletin and electronic distribution media relevant to librarians as established by the University Librarian in consultation with the Librarians' Committee.
 These shall be placed so as to allow sufficient time for applications to receive due consideration.
-The advertisement shall include a description of the position and the necessary qualifications, as well as the starting date, rank, salary range, the category of appointment and a statement that Trent University is committed to Employment Equity, and shall be approved by the Vice-president (Academic) before it is placed for publication.

-III.5.3.5 When unavoidable circumstances require that a replacement appointment be authorized at such short notice that it is not possible to advertise in the manner indicated above, the Vice-president (Academic), with the consent of the Association, may waive this requirement.
+The advertisement shall include a description of the position and the necessary qualifications, as well as the starting date, rank, salary range, the category of appointment and a statement that Trent University is committed to Employment Equity, and shall be approved by the Vice President Academic before it is placed for publication. - When unavoidable circumstances require that a replacement appointment be authorized at such short notice that it is not possible to advertise in the manner indicated above, the Vice President Academic, with the consent of the Association, may waive this requirement.
 TUFA shall respond to any such request for consent within five (5) days of receipt, and such consent may not be unreasonably withheld.

-III.5.3.6 Limited Term Amointments
+III.5.3.6 Limited Term Appointments

-For the purposes of calculating the maximum period of limited term service, as specified in III.4.2.3.3, previous fractional limited term appointments and previous part-time appointments within the bargaining unit shall be pro-rated.
+For the purposes of calculating the maximum period of limited term service, as specified in III.4.2.3.1, previous fractional limited term appointments and previous part-time appointments within the bargaining unit shall be pro-rated.

-Notwithstanding this paragraph and paragraph III.4.2.3.3, the specified maxima for limited term service shall not include any limited term service at the University separated by a period of five (5) years or more from a proposed new limited term appointment.
+Notwithstanding this paragraph and paragraph III.4.2.3.1, the specified maxima for limited term service shall not include any limited term service at the University separated by a period of five (5) years or more from a proposed new limited term appointment.